evolutek/cellaserv3/README.md

 By default, the HTTP interface is started on the `:4280` port.
 It displays the current status of cellaserv.

-### Connections

-TODO: document

-### Introspection with the built-in cellaserv service
+### Cellaserv bult-in service

+TODO

 ### Spying on services

-Any connection can ask to be sent a carbon copy of requests and responses to/from a service by sending a `spy` request to the `cellaserv` service.
+Any client can ask to be sent a carbon copy of requests and responses to/from a service by sending a `spy` request to the `cellaserv` service.

 The client library has to support receiving messages that are not addressed to